 But mistakes like this one are truly shocking.

-Last week, an enormous steel beam fell off of a semi-truck on I-90 in Bellevue, Washington.
+Last week, an enormous steel beam fell off a semi truck on I-90 in Bellevue, Washington.

 This 12-ton beam could have caused fatal injuries.
 Look at how it shattered the pavement.
 It’s not hard to imagine what would have happened if this truck’s load—equal to 2 fully-grown elephants—was dropped on a passing car.

-How did 24,000 pounds of steel fall off a truck on the highway?
+How did 24,000 pounds of steel fall off a semi truck on the highway?